blairck/chess_notation/README.md

 perspective.

 ### Configuring the game ###
+The game can be modified in a number of ways.
+To do this edit the src/settings.py file.
+Just change any of the following values to suit your play style.
+Restart the game to use the updating settings.
 * NOTATION can be "alg" (algebraic) or "desc" (descriptive)
 * NUMBER_OF_TRIALS determines the trials the player will play before the program exits